 Help with last minute gift purchases by donating online or browse our volunteer positions to find the opportunity that speaks to you!

 Making the Holiday Season a Little Brighter

-How it Works
+How It Works

-Donate Gifts or Gift Certificates
+Donate Gifts or Gift Cards

 We request unwrapped gifts so parents can be included in the gift giving process.
 You are welcome to wrap gifts for households of one or those without children.
 Please consider including wrapping paper so parents can wrap the gifts for their children.
 We believe in dignity above all else and the holiday season can be challenging for many.
 Please help us preserve dignity and allow families to celebrate together.

-For more information or if you have any questions, please reach out to our Volunteer Engagement team by contacting them at (858) 637-3242 or firstname.lastname@example.org.
+For more information or if you have any questions, please reach out to our Volunteer Engagement team by contacting them at (858) 637-3050 or email@example.com.

 Confidentiality and Meeting the Families